Brewers vs. White Sox: Betting Trends, Records ATS, Home/Road Splits

 Brewers Betting Records & Stats

-- The Brewers have compiled a 34-25 record in games they were listed as the moneyline favorite (winning 57.6% of those games).
+- The Brewers have won 58.3% of the games this season when they were the moneyline favorite (35-25).

-- When it has played as moneyline favorites with odds of -175 or shorter, Milwaukee has a 6-8 record (winning 42.9% of its games).
+- Milwaukee has gone 11-12 when it has played as moneyline favorites with odds of -160 or shorter (47.8% winning percentage).

-- The Brewers have a 63.6% chance to win this game based on the moneyline's implied probability.
+- The Brewers have an implied moneyline win probability of 61.5% in this matchup.

-- Milwaukee has played in 116 games with over/under set, and have combined with opponents to go over the total 50 times (50-61-5).
+- Milwaukee has played in 117 games with a set over/under, and have combined with its opponents to go over the total 51 times (51-61-5).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!